+256741947400 / +256772447839 info@vibrantholidaysafaris.com

 Besides, other safari activities to take part in this nature reserve include boat ride via Lake Albert which inhabits variety of birds like the blue cheeked bee-eater, blue headed Coucal, blue breasted bee-eaters, African pygmy goose and shoebills.
 Equally, take a hike through Nyaburogo Gorge where your hike kick starts from reserve’s headquarters and takes you through a 7 kilometer hike.
 On your hike, you have a chance to encounter birds like the black headed marked babbler, tropical boubal, black headed bushrike as well as primates like black and white colobus monkeys, vervet monkeys and many more.

-Where to stay in Toro Semliki Wildlife Reserve
+Where to stay in Semliki Wild Reserve

-How to get to Toro Semliki wildlife reserve
+How to get to Semliki wild reserve